nmahajan-jpmc/sample_learning/workshop/content/awesome-app.md

 ```execute
 truffle migrate
 ```

-### dApps
+### Decentralized applications

 Now that we have a smart contract deploy lets try an read its value.
-Every Smart Contract deployed is automatically accompanied by their own methods like 'get' and 'set'. dApps makes use if these methods to manipulate the data and get the desired result.
+Every Smart Contract deployed is automatically accompanied by their own methods like 'get' and 'set'.
+Decentralized applications makes use if these methods to manipulate the data and get the desired result.
 Lets try reading the initial value of our contract.
 A sample js code using the contact's get method is detailed here

 ```editor:open-file
 file: ~/awesome-app/getSimpleStorageValue.js